MarkoCen/ngPopup/README.md

 #ngPopup
 -----

-ngPopup is a jQuery-independent modal / modeless dialog, it has only dependency on AngularJS, it has super easy-to-use options and methods, with fully customized theme.
+ngPopup is a light-weight modeless dialog for Angular, it is jQuery-independent and has only dependency on AngularJS.
+It supports angular two-way binding on dialog properties(width, height, position...), and has full customized theme.

 [Demo]